OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 State Changes: Combat involves continuous updates to GachaBallInstance states (current_hp, status effects, location if defeated).
 10.3.
 Item Equipping & Usage (only possible in Battle Management Phase)
 Context: Occurs during the Battle Management Phase.
-Source: Item GachaBallInstances are drawn from Gacha Machines into the Battle Inventory.
+Source: Item GachaBallInstances are drawn from Gacha Machines into the ItemInventory.
 Equipping Process:
-Player selects an equippable Item GachaBallInstance from their Battle Inventory.
+Player selects an equippable Item GachaBallInstance from their ItemInventory.
 Player selects a target Unit GachaBallInstance (on Bench or Lineup).
 The system checks if the target Unit has an available generic item slot (based on its item_slot_count and currently equipped items).
-If a slot is available, the Item GachaBallInstance is equipped: its current_location_state changes to EQUIPPED_ON_UNIT, and its ball_uuid is associated with the Unit GachaBallInstance.
-The item is removed from the Battle Inventory.
+If a slot is available, the Item GachaBallInstance is equipped: its current_location_state changes to EQUIPPED_ON_UNIT, and its ball_uuid is associated with the particular Unit GachaBallInstance.
+The item is removed from the ItemInventory.
 Any ON_EQUIP effects of the item trigger.
 If no empty slots are available, the action fails.
 Consuming Process:
-Player selects a consumable Item GachaBallInstance from Battle Inventory.
+Player selects a consumable Item GachaBallInstance from ItemInventory.
 Player may select a target if the item requires one.
 The item's effects are applied. if the item does not require a target, it is activated if used on any player unit.
 If the item is consumed, the item ceases to exist in the Battle pool of GachaBalls.